 The hub of Port Fairy is based around the Fiddler’s Green, which intersects the main streets for shopping, cafes and restaurants.
-The ‘Village Green’ is a popular meeting point, a great spot for a picnic and for enjoying the performances or live music that take the stage.
+The ‘Village Green’ is a popular meeting point, a great spot for a picnic, for kids to run around and for enjoying the performances or live music that take the stage.

-Port Fairy boasts some of the most magnificent Victorian beaches.
+Port Fairy boasts some of the most magnificent Victorian beaches and is a popular holiday destination for families.
 East Beach is popular for surfers, stand-up paddle boarders, kayaks and the popular Surf Life Saving Club.
 During the Summer months, the beaches are buzzing with tourists who are lapping up the beautiful waters.
 East Beach extends to the east and many locals and tourists alike, enjoy the long beach walks to start their day.
 To the west, is a picturesque stretch of beach with the Port Fairy Lighthouse on Griffiths Island to admire.

 Griffiths Island is a beautiful way to enjoy a quiet part of Port Fairy, take in some unique views and find some small sandy beaches to splash and paddle in – these, however, are not patrolled, so care must be taken.
 The views are stunning and the walk is easy and very enjoyable.
 The track leading directly to the Lighthouse is wheelchair accessible, however, a full lap of the island unfortunately, is not possible.

 A little further west is South Beach, otherwise known as Pea Soup.
 This lovely little protected beach is very popular for families to swim, paddle, float and snorkel; however, this beach is not patrolled.